-Elddis products are covered against water ingress damage for 10 years from the original date of purchase, for all Elddis fitted components (6 years for subsequent owners from the 1st owners original date of purchase).
+Elddis products are covered against water ingress for 10 years from the original date of purchase of a new product.
+(Reduced to 6 years for subsequent owners from 1st owners original date of purchase).
+Covering any water ingress through a permanently sealed seam or joint.